Talison-Silva/Postweb/extra/docs/README.en-us.md

 How to Run PostWeb?
 ===

-Inside the `bash` folder, there’s a `.bash` file named **installer**.
-This file automates the process of installing dependencies, creating databases, and running migrations, covering both the frontend and backend.
-However, it only simplifies the process—you’ll still need to install the dependencies listed below if you don’t already have them on your machine:
+At the root of the project there is a `bash` file called **installer**.
+This file automates the process of installing dependencies, creating databases and executing migrations, covering both the frontend and backend.
+However, it only makes the process easier, you will still need to install the dependencies listed below if you don't already have them on your machine:

 - MySQL or MariaDB
 - NPM, Yarn, or Bun